 The Corporation, with the approval of its Shareholders, has established the Share Award Plan.
 Under the Share Award Plan, the Board may, at such times and in such amounts as the Board may deem advisable in its sole and absolute discretion, issue PSAs to eligible employees, including officers, and RSAs to Eligible Persons.
-The number of Common Shares reserved for issuance under the Share Award Plan and all other security-based compensation arrangements of the Corporation (including the Stock Option Plan) in aggregate shall not exceed 14% of the total number of issued and outstanding Common Shares from time to time.
-As of March 26, 2024, there were 7,031,133 Common Shares issuable pursuant to outstanding Options; nil Common Shares issuable pursuant to outstanding PSAs; and 397,300 Common Shares issuable pursuant to outstanding RSAs, collectively representing approximately 9.8% of the total number of Common Shares issuable and outstanding.
-Accordingly, an aggregate of 3,130,335 Common Shares, being approximately 4.2% of the outstanding Common Shares are unallocated and available for future grants of Options and Share Awards as of March 26, 2024.
+The number of Common Shares reserved for issuance under the Share Award Plan and all other security based compensation arrangements of the Corporation (including the Stock Option Plan) in aggregate shall not exceed 14% of the total number of issued and outstanding Common Shares from time to time.
+As of June 18, 2025, there were 6,796,082 Common Shares issuable pursuant to outstanding Options; nil Common Shares issuable pursuant to outstanding PSAs; and 571,784 Common Shares issuable pursuant to outstanding RSAs, collectively representing approximately 7.6% of the total number of Common Shares issued and outstanding.
+Accordingly, an aggregate of 6,156,417 Common Shares, being approximately 6.4% of the outstanding Common Shares are unallocated and available for future grants of Options and Share Awards as of June 18, 2025.

 Subject to earlier vesting in accordance with the terms of the Share Award Plan and unless otherwise determined by the Board, Share Awards granted under the Share Award Plan vest on the third anniversary date of the date of grant.
-Upon vesting, each RSA is deemed to be redeemed for no further consideration for one Common Share (subject to adjustment for dividend equivalents) and each PSA is deemed to be redeemed for no further consideration for one Common Share (subject to adjustment for one Common Share (subject to adjustment for dividend equivalents) multiplied by the percentage ("Vesting Percentage") of outstanding PSAs that will vest based upon the relative achievement of any performance-related measures or criteria as determined by the Board in its sole discretion, which may include the Corporation's performance compared to identified operational or financial targets and the Corporation's shareholder return.
+Upon vesting, each RSA is deemed to be redeemed for no further consideration for one Common Share (subject to adjustment for dividend equivalents) and each PSA is deemed to be redeemed for no further consideration for one Common Share (subject to adjustment for dividend equivalents) multiplied by the percentage ("Vesting Percentage") of outstanding PSAs that will vest based upon the relative achievement of any performance-related measures or criteria as determined by the Board in its sole discretion, which may include the Corporation's performance compared to identified operational or financial targets and the Corporation's Shareholder return.

-The aggregate number of Common Shares issuable at any time to insiders, under all security-based compensation arrangements of the Corporation shall not exceed 10% of the issued and outstanding Common Shares (calculated on a non-diluted basis).
-The aggregate number of Common Shares issued pursuant to all security-based compensation arrangements of the Corporation, within a one year period, shall not exceed 10% of the issued and outstanding Common Shares (calculated on a non-diluted basis).
-The Share Award Plan further provides that the aggregate number of Common Shares reserved for issuance to any one participant under all security-based compensation arrangements of the Corporation, shall not exceed 5% of the total number of issued and outstanding Common Shares (calculated on a non-diluted basis).
+The aggregate number of Common Shares issuable at any time to insiders, under all security based compensation arrangements of the Corporation shall not exceed 10% of the issued and outstanding Common Shares (calculated on a non-diluted basis).
+The aggregate number of Common Shares issued pursuant to all security based compensation arrangements of the Corporation, within a one year period, shall not exceed 10% of the issued and outstanding Common Shares (calculated on a non-diluted basis).
+The Share Award Plan further provides that the aggregate number of Common Shares reserved for issuance to any one participant under all security based compensation arrangements of the Corporation, shall not exceed 5% of the total number of issued and outstanding Common Shares (calculated on a non-diluted basis).

-The maximum number of Common Shares that may be reserved for issuance to non-employee directors pursuant to RSAs under the Share Award Plan is 1% of the Common Shares outstanding at the time of the grant (on a non-diluted basis), less the aggregate number of Common Shares reserved for issuance to such non-employee director under any other security-based compensation arrangement, and the total annual grant of RSAs to any one non-employee director cannot exceed a grant value of \$150,000 (less the amount awarded to such non-employee director).
+The maximum number of Common Shares that may be reserved for issuance to non-employee directors pursuant to RSAs under the Share Award Plan is 1% of the Common Shares outstanding at the time of the grant (on a non-diluted basis), less the aggregate number of Common Shares reserved for issuance to such non-employee director under any other security based compensation arrangement, and the total annual grant of RSAs to any one non-employee director cannot exceed a grant value of \$150,000 (less the amount awarded to such non-employee director).